Deflate

-In computing, Deflate (stylized as DEFLATE, and also called Flate) is a lossless data compression file format that uses a combination of LZ77 and Huffman coding.
+In computing, Deflate (stylized as DEFLATE) is a lossless data compression algorithm (Note: Deflate is widely referenced as a compression algorithm, even though the specification (RFC 1951) defines it as a "data format".
+For example, the CompressionStream Web API specification uses the term "The DEFLATE algorithm".
+In practice, the data format is the output of the algorithm, so neither definition is wrong.) that uses a combination of LZ77 and Huffman coding.
 It was designed by Phil Katz, for version 2 of his PKZIP archiving tool.
 Deflate was later specified in Request for Comments (RFC) 1951 (1996).